TammyTheAnalyst/star-wars-box-office-project/README.md

-# 🌌 Star Wars Box Office Project
+# 📽️ Star Wars Box Office Project 📽️

-📊 A data storytelling adventure through the galaxy!
+✨ A galaxy of data, one saga at a time. ✨

 ## 🚀 Overview
 This project explores how each Star Wars movie performed at the worldwide box office.